-“You’re nominated for ‘Hidden Fences,’ how cool is it?” she asked Williams, who produced “,” a movie about three African American mathematicians who helped NASA during the space race.
+“You’re nominated for ‘Hidden Fences,’ how cool is it?” she asked Williams, who produced “Hidden Figures,” a movie about three African American mathematicians who helped NASA during the space race.
 “You said that this party is known for a little drinking, are you thinking you’re going to partake?”

 Williams’ response required no words, only a blank, frustrated stare into the distance.
 Doubtless the question partly inspired his pained look.